gardener/terraformer/README.md

 ## How to test it

-Terraformer currently comes with two sets of tests: a bunch of unit tests and a binary e2e test suite.
+Terraformer currently comes with three suites of tests: a unit test, a binary e2e and a Pod e2e test suite.

+### Unit Tests and Binary E2E tests

-Both of these can be executed by running `make test`.
+The unit tests and binary e2e tests can be executed by running `make test`.
 Most tests are executed against a local control plane by leveraging the [envtest package](https://github.com/kubernetes-sigs/controller-runtime/tree/master/pkg/envtest).
 Therefore, the `kube-apiserver` and `etcd` binaries are fetched to `bin/kubebuilder` and will be started by the tests.